naninovel/docs/docs/api/index.md

 ## gosub

 #### Summary
 Navigates naninovel script playback to the provided path and saves that path to global state;  [@return] commands use this info to redirect to command after the last invoked gosub command.
-Designed to serve as a function (subroutine) in a programming language, allowing to reuse a piece of naninovel script.
-Useful for invoking a repeating set of commands multiple times.

 #### Remarks
-It's possible to declare a gosub outside of the currently played script and use it from any other scripts;  by default state reset won't happen when you're loading another script to play a gosub or returning back to  prevent delays and loading screens.
-Be aware though, that all the resources referenced in gosub script will be  held until the next state reset.
+Designed to serve as a function (subroutine) in a programming language, allowing to reuse a piece of naninovel script.
+It's possible to declare a gosub outside of the currently played script and use it from any other scripts, which could be  useful for invoking a repeating set of commands multiple times.

 #### Parameters